lyuchengmarvin/MugGWAS/design_documents/software_requirement_specification.md

 - Input:
   - A `snp.vcf.gz` file: this should contain the variant information resulting from variant callers such as GATK HaplotypeCaller or FreeBayes.
 This should be in a vcf format and contain only single nucleotide variants.
 Users can extract snps by running this function `get_snp.py` in the scripts.
   - A `ref.gff` file: this should be the gene annotation of the reference genome, which contains information on the start and end positions for genes.
+  - A gene presence and absence table: A tab-delimited file documenting the presence and absence of annotated genes in each assembly.
+This is an output from a roary run.
   - A phenotype file: a tab-delimited text file including the testing phenotype of interest.
 The rows of the table would be strain samples and the column is the phenotype.
 It can be either binary or continuous.
 The current version only supports one phenotype input at a time.
 - Output:
-  - A summary table of mutated/unmutated genes for each sample.
-The rows would be gene names and the columns would be strain samples.
-This is essentially the gene presence/absence file, but it documents if genes are mutated.
-  - A summary table of the statistical test results on each gene.